cybardev/nix-dotfiles/README.md

 ## My Personal Nix Config

+> [!CAUTION]
+> **OUTDATED README**: This used to be a channel-based configuration (now it's flake-based), and the installation instructions have become obsolete.
+Will update sometime in the near future, but until then it's best to refer to source files (except `install*.sh`).

 > [!WARNING]
 > **Use at your own risk.** It works _for me_, but it may not work _for you_.
 At least not without adjustments.